ucdavisdatalab/basic-stats-1/docs/03_inference.md

 # extract just the mice that got the medium dose of THC
 mice_med = mice_pot[ mice_pot$group == 1, ]

-# look at the histogram and QQ plot to assess whether the data are approximately normal
+# assess normality with histogram and QQ plot
 hist( mice_med$percent_of_act )
 ```